mrfr8nk/subzero-nodes/replit.md

 ## Overview

 SUBZERO-MD is a full-stack web application for deploying and managing WhatsApp bots.
 The platform provides a comprehensive dashboard for users to deploy bots, manage resources through a coin-based system, track referrals, and monitor deployment statistics.
-Built with a modern React frontend and Express backend, it features authentication integration with Replit's OIDC system and uses PostgreSQL with Drizzle ORM for data persistence.
+Built with a modern React frontend and Express backend, it features Google OAuth authentication and uses MongoDB for data persistence.

 ## User Preferences